mbucchia/OpenXR-Toolkit/fr.md

 ### Combining with the upscaling feature

-Fixed Foveated Rendering works very well with the [Upscaling](upscaling) feature of the OpenXR Toolkit, and can provide even more boost in performance.
+Foveated Rendering works very well with the [Upscaling](upscaling) feature of the OpenXR Toolkit, and can provide even more boost in performance.

 ![FFR and NIS](site/ffr-nis.jpg)<br>
 *FFR combined with the NIS upscaler in Microsoft Flight Simulator 2020, providing a total boost of 15 FPS.*